Who is this course for?

 How long do my placements last?

-In the first year you will spend a minimum of 120 hours on placement.
+In the first year you will gain the necessary employability preparation for working in the sector.
 In the second year you are expected to undertake a minimum of 225 hours.
 Employers prefer these hours to be completed over the period of the academic year so they can get to know you and ensure they can meet their placement learning outcomes.
 This also allows students with jobs or families to do the placement alongside their other commitments.

 Where possible, we encourage you to opt for the long placement as these often provide the opportunity to be involved in longer term projects, with more responsibility.
 We also encourage you to become volunteers of your host organisation.
 This then allows you to access the valuable additional training that is available to volunteers.